 Birds have sometimes nested in engine compartments.
 Especially in aircraft that haven't flown for awhile.
 Be sure to remove all foreign material, which could have blown in there or left by these birds.
 Engine fires have resulted from the lack of this action.

 Be careful when checking the oil level if the engine has run previously.
 Keep the level between the min. and max. on the dipstick.
-Before checking the level in a Rotax engine: open the oil sump, ignition off/keys out and rotate the propeller until a murmling sound is heard from the oil reservoir.
+Before checking the level in a Rotax engine: open the oil sump, ignition off/keys out and rotate the propeller until a murmling sound is heard at least a couple of times from the oil reservoir.
 Always carry an extra quart (0,946 liter) of right type oil in the aircraft.

 Make sure to drain fuel from the gascolator (check for water and dirt), check the nose gear strut too and do not forget the tire pressure of all tires.
 The Aircraft Flight Manual (or Pilots Operating Handbook) has the details for the exact pressure.